LICY Investors Have Opportunity to Lead Li-Cycle Holdings Corp. Securities Fraud Lawsuit

-BENSALEM, Pa., Dec.
-26, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Li-Cycle Holdings Corp. ("Li-Cycle" or the "Company") (NYSE: LICY).
+LOS ANGELES, Dec.
+28, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Li-Cycle Holdings Corp. ("Li-Cycle" or the "Company") (NYSE: LICY).

 Class Period: June 14, 2022 – October 23, 2023